thefrontside/frontside.com/src/blog/2021-10-26-effection-async-await.md

 }
 ```

 Here we're calling `fetchUser` twice, and then awaiting both calls.
 This will cause both calls to `fetchUser` to execute concurrently.
-We could also implement this using `Promise.all`, which would behave similarly:
+We could also implement this using `Promise.all`, which would behave similarly and is subject to the exact same pitfalls:

 ```javascript
 async function fetchSomeUsers() {